danielj24/ontopify/readme.md

 Make sure you copy the contents of `env.example.ts` to a new `env.ts`.

-If you want other accounts to use the application then be sure to add users in the User Management tab on the Spotify developer dashboard (or submit a quota extension request).
+If you want other accounts to use the application then be sure to add users in the User Management tab on the Spotify developer dashboard.

 Use the command `npm run start` to start the development server.